A Guide to the best attractions in Huelva, Southern Spain: the perfect Huelva Itinerary

 Visit Castillo de la Niebla Castle

-A half-hour drive southeast of Huelva, the small village of Niebla will transport you back in time.
+A good place to visit near Huelva is the Castillo de la Niebla castle.
+Juet a half-hour drive southeast of Huelva, the small village of Niebla will transport you back in time.

 The ancient walls and buildings that make up this city have many stories to tell and the name of its castle alone inspires tales of mystery and triumph: Castillo de la Niebla, “Castle of Fog”.